Mazur's inequality and laffaille's theorem: Introduction

-For instance in \cite{CoNi12}, we showed that the Newton vector of an isocrystal $(V,\varphi)$ can be identified with the translation vector of $\varphi$, viewed as a semi-simple isometry of the Bruhat-Tits building of $GL(V)$.
-Filtrations $\mathcal{F}$ on $V$ come into the picture as non-expanding maps on the building, and the weak admissibility of a filtered isocrystal $(V,\varphi,\mathcal{F})$ is related to the joint dynamic of the $(\varphi,\mathcal{F})$-actions on the building: this was first observed by Laffaille \cite{La00}, who showed that $(V,\varphi,\mathcal{F})$ is weakly admissible if and only if $V$ contains a strongly divisible lattice, giving rise to a special point of the building fixed by the composition of $\varphi$ and $\mathcal{F}$.
-This criterion for weak admissibility implies that $V$ contains a lattice $L$ such that $L$ and $\varphi L$ are in (given) relative position $\mu$ if and only if there is a weakly admissible filtration $\mathcal{F}$ of type $\mu$ on $V$.
-Fontaine and Rapoport \cite{FoRa05} gave a criterion for the existence of $\mathcal{F}$, thereby establishing a converse to the already known necessary condition for the existence of $L$ -- Mazur's inequality.
-Our first target is the generalization of both results to more general reductive groups (Theorem~\ref{thm:Main1} and \ref{thm:Main2MazurRec}).
-Note that the converse of Mazur's inequality for unramified groups was already established by \cite{Ga10}, following a strategy suggested by \cite{Ko03}.
-Our method yields a somewhat weaker result: we say nothing about the existence of \emph{special }(strongly divisible) points.
+For instance in \cite{CoNi16}, we showed that the Newton decomposition of an isocrystal $(V,\varphi)$ over an algebraically closed residue field $k$ of characteristic $p>0$ can be identified with the translation vector of $\varphi$, viewing $\varphi$ as a semi-simple isometry of the extended Bruhat-Tits building of $G=GL(V)$ \textendash{} this still holds when $k$ is merely perfect.
+Filtrations $\mathcal{F}$ on $V$ come into the picture in the metric guise of non-expanding maps on the building, and the weak admissibility of a filtered isocrystal $(V,\varphi,\mathcal{F})$ is related to the joint dynamic of the $(\varphi,\mathcal{F})$-actions on the building: this was somehow first observed by Laffaille \cite{La00}, who showed that $(V,\varphi,\mathcal{F})$ is weakly admissible if and only if $V$ contains a strongly divisible lattice, giving rise to a special point of the building fixed by the composition of $\varphi$ and $\mathcal{F}$.
+This criterion for weak admissibility implies that $V$ contains a lattice $L$ such that $L$ and $\varphi L$ are in a given relative position $\mu$ if and only if there is a weakly admissible filtration $\mathcal{F}$ of type $\mu$ on $V$.
+Assuming that the residue field $k$ is algebraically closed, Fontaine and Rapoport \cite{FoRa05} gave a criterion for the existence of such an $\mathcal{F}$, thereby establishing a converse to the already known necessary condition for the existence of $L$ \textendash{} Mazur's inequality.
+Our first target is the generalization of these results to more general reductive groups $G$ (Theorem~\ref{thm:Main1} and \ref{thm:Main2MazurRec}).
+Note that the converse of Mazur's inequality for unramified groups was already established by \cite{Ga10}, following an entirely different strategy suggested by \cite{Ko03}.
+Our method yields a somewhat weaker result: we say nothing about the existence of \emph{hyperspecial }(strongly divisible) points.